 As the home of human ingenuity, the Science Museum aims to inspire visitors with award-winning exhibitions, iconic objects and stories of incredible scientific achievement.

 With origins in the Great Exhibition of 1851, the museum continually strives to be the best place in the world for people to enjoy science.
-Its world-class collection forms an enduring record of scientific, technological and medical achievements from across the globe.
+Our world-class collection forms an enduring record of scientific, technological and medical achievements from across the globe.

 The museum is part of the Science Museum Group.
 As the world’s leading group of science museums, we share our unparalleled collection spanning science, technology, engineering, mathematics and medicine with over five million visitors each year.